Horseback riders on a quest for well-being

 (Emmy)

-Unique experiences to contribute to well-being
+Unique experiences that promote well-being

 "You can even get close to the animals."